ddsr-ops/technical-docs/work/work remark.md

 https://github.com/fatdba/Oracle-Database-Scripts

 > TODO: After xstream bugs are fixed, add some debug logs in the section of io.debezium.connector.oracle.logminer.parser.LogMinerDmlParser#parseUpdate.
+As for whether the dml events are logged,  it is determined by io.debezium.connector.oracle.logminer.processor.AbstractLogMinerEventProcessor#handleCommit
+> Relevant methods:
+> * io.debezium.relational.RelationalChangeRecordEmitter#emitUpdateRecord, emits delete and re-insert events if pk updated
+> * io.debezium.pipeline.EventDispatcher.StreamingChangeRecordReceiver#changeRecord emitTombstonesOnDelete judgement and construct SourceRecord
 > Finally, CDC engine for Oracle will be reverted to LogMiner

 https://github.com/jeff-zou/flink-connector-redis